RickStrahl/Westwind.AspNetCore/Westwind.AspNetCore.Markdown/readme.md

 ```

 ## Markdown Page Processor Middleware
 You can also set up your site to serve Markdown files from disk as self-contained Web pages.
-You can configure a folder hierarchy for serving `.md` files or extensionless urls that are mapped to underlying .md files and use a master template that renders the HTML.
+You can configure a folder hierarchy for serving `.md` files or extensionless urls that are mapped to underlying .md files, and use a master MVC View or Page as a template to host the rendered HTML.
+The template acts as the Site container into which the Markdown is rendered and it can be a self contained page or a Layout content page that works with the same Layout page you use for other site content.

 To use this feature you need to do the following: